erchenger/Wearable-Developer-Convention-2014/README.md

 This repo will be the home to both the Glass and Pebble apps for the Wearable Developer Convention to help attendees view the schedule on their favorite wearable device.
 #JSON Formatting
 ##Time
-This is the format for the Time JSON, which we use to tell what times on a certain day the time slots for events occur.
+This is the format for the Time JSON, which we use to tell what time slots occur on a certain day for the events.
 ```json
 {
     "date": "1393999200000",